Conner Henry

-Conner David Henry (born July 21, 1963) is an American professional basketball coach and former player who is the head coach for the St Peter's College boys' basketball team.
+Conner David Henry (born July 21, 1963) is an American professional basketball coach and former player who is the head coach for the South Adelaide Panthers of the NBL1 Central.
 He played college basketball for the UC Santa Barbara Gauchos, and was selected by the Houston Rockets, with the 89th overall pick of the 1986 NBA draft.
 Henry had short stints with four National Basketball Association (NBA) teams, in two seasons, before he embarked on a career in the American minor leagues and overseas.

 Henry began his coaching career as an assistant at Claremont McKenna College.
 He then moved to Australia, where he joined the coaching staff of the Perth Wildcats of the NBL, where he became the team's head coach, for one season in 2008–09.
 Henry then returned to the United States, to join the Los Angeles D-Fenders of the NBA D-League, as an assistant coach.
 Following two seasons with the D-Fenders, he was appointed as the head coach of the Fort Wayne Mad Ants, in 2013, and was he named the NBA D-League Coach of the Year, after his first season.
 Henry also served as an assistant coach for the Orlando Magic of the NBA, in the 2015–16 season.
 He returned to Australia in 2020, when he was appointed the head coach of the Adelaide 36ers.